Hetfield1985/Steam-Commander/README.md

 - `store.steampowered.com`, `api.steampowered.com` and the `*.steamstatic.com` CDNs — game search and official artwork.
 - `api.steamcmd.net` — Steam launch data (executable and launch options hints).
-- `www.steamgriddb.com` — alternative artwork (only with your API key).
+- `www.steamgriddb.com` — alternative artwork (with your SteamGridDB API key).

+The Steam Web API is used to download game titles and App IDs for the local database when a Steam Web API key is configured.

 ## Building